jmautari/widgets/README.md

-# Page Watch
+# Widgets

-Fetch remote page contents via WebSocket.
+A simple client/server app to render widgets defined by a remote JSON file onto a web browser page.

 Client (JS) and Server (Node.js) included, see `/path/to/repo/client` and `/path/to/repo/server`

 Can be used on any device that can run a modern web browser.
+Created to make easier to update remote LCD screens connected to an Raspberry Pi 4 Model B (see demo video below) but can be used with regular monitors on any device, including smartphones and tablets.

 ## Demo